As of: 19 June 2026 · Reading time: 4 min

 Development of Digital Technologies (BMWK)

-This programme funds precompetitive collaborative projects demonstrating technological feasibility of emerging digital solutions.
+Short: This programme funds precompetitive collaborative projects showing technological feasibility of emerging digital solutions.

 It targets joint research projects — typically involving multiple companies or research institutions.